sqrew/tunes/book/src/comparisons.md

 - Multi-format import with automatic detection

 **When to choose SoLoud:**
-- You need absolute maximum performance for hundreds of concurrent sounds
+- You need maximum battle-tested stability in production
 - You need speech synthesis
 - You're okay with C++ build dependencies